RachelFurlong-dev/nutritionist-m4/README.md

 Django includes an Object-Relational Mapping (ORM) system for working with databases.
 In Django, a "model" refers to a Python class that defines the structure and behaviour of a database table.
 Models can establish relationships with other models, such as ForeignKey, OneToOneField, and ManyToManyField, to represent associations between tables in the database.

 ### Custom Models
-The following are the custom built models for this app:
+The following are the custom built models for this app.
+Each App has been commented to explain the functionality:

 #### Blog:
 The blog has functionality to add a series of posts with title, text excerpt and an image displayed on the main blog page, with a button to click through to read the whole content of the post.